Forensic entomology and the law: In court

 First of all, appearances in court merit professional attire.
 Upon arrival, the FE will wait his turn to be called to the stand in a waiting room.
 After being sworn in, the supporting counsel will ask for the FE's qualifications.
 It is vital that all qualifications, awards, published works, fellowships and grants, and all merit are mentioned because this information is what is going to determine whether the forensic entomologist is qualified enough to be an expert witness.

-As the expert witness is being walked through the evidence, he/she has to keep in mind that most people have no thorough knowledge of entomology, so the responses to the questions being asked and the explanations about the evidence have to be kept clear and concise and in a simplistic manner that informs and educates, not only the jurors, but the judge as well.
-It is vital that the attorney has a thorough grasp on all the concepts that are being explored so that he/she knows which questions to ask to carry across his point.
-In the same manner, the responses to the questions being asked by the opposing side should be kept as precise as possible, so as not to given the opposing attorney any ammunition to discredit the findings in the cross-examination.
+As the expert witness is being walked through the evidence, he/she has to keep in mind that most people have no thorough knowledge of entomology, so the responses to the questions being asked and the explanations about the evidence have to be kept clear and concise and in a simplistic manner that informs and educates, not only the jurors but the judge as well.
+It is vital that the attorney has a thorough grasp of all the concepts that are being explored so that he/she knows which questions to ask to carry across his point.
+In the same manner, the responses to the questions being asked by the opposing side should be kept as precise as possible, so as not to give the opposing attorney any ammunition to discredit the findings in the cross-examination.

 If any type of photographic evidence is involved, the expert witness has to request permission from the judge or attorney prior to the trial to make sure that the photographs that are to be presented aren’t prejudiced and have the ability to sway the jury.
 Finally, it is important that the expert witness realizes that replying “I don’t know” to a question is perfectly fine; it is preferable to say that you don't have the expertise in that particular area than to claim that you do and make yourself look like a liar.
 Before leaving the witness stand, proper notification will be given to the expert witness to see if he is dismissed or if he will be recalled later.